-General liability insurance (GL) provides coverage for business owners when claims arise in the course of doing business.
-Many types of businesses can experience claims that may involve property damage, bodily injury, personal injury and other types of claims.
+General liability insurance (GL) provides coverage for business owners when claims arise in doing business.
+Many types of companies can experience claims involving property damage, bodily injury, personal injury, and other claims.
 The protection available through GL insurance can provide real peace of mind to contractors and small business owners.

 What does general liability insurance cover?

-Any company needs to avoid what can be a catastrophic expense that a claim or lawsuit can bring.
-Contractors and small business owners’ livelihoods depend on uninterrupted operations and few unexpected issues.
-General liability insurance protects you in case of accidents involving your customers that can result in an expensive lawsuit.
+Any company needs to avoid a catastrophic expense that a claim or lawsuit can bring.
+Contractors’ and small business owners’ livelihoods depend on uninterrupted operations and rare unexpected issues.
+General liability insurance protects you from expensive customer lawsuits if an accident occurs.
 In addition, you may do business with individuals or other companies who require that you carry some level of general liability coverage to do business with them.

-Some of the coverage options general liability insurance provides for you and your company:
+These are some of the benefits general liability insurance offers you and your company:

-- Bodily injury or property damage coverage claims against your products, services or operations.
+- Covers bodily injury or property damage claims against your products, services, or operations.

-- Claims against products your company manufactures, sells or distributes.
+- Safeguards you and your company from claims against products your company makes, sells, or distributes.

-- Claims of faulty services or work after completion of those services or work.
+- Protects you against claims of faulty services or work after providing those services or work.

-- Claims of damage to non-owned buildings, structures or property that you rent for business purposes.
+- Covers claims of damage to non-owned buildings, structures, or property you rent for business purposes.

 General liability insurance does not cover:

-Contractors can purchase a stand-alone general liability policy, or combine general liability with additional coverage available in a Business Owners Policy (BOP).
-If you need coverage for personal property used in your business operations, for a commercial garage or storage building, for payroll insurance, etc. – a Business Owners Policy includes it all.
+Contractors can purchase a stand-alone general liability policy or combine general liability with the additional coverage of a Business Owners Policy (BOP).
+Suppose you need coverage for personal property used in your business operations, a commercial garage or storage building, or payroll insurance.
+In that case, a Business Owner’s Policy includes it all.

-Many factors are considered in general liability insurance cost.
+Insurance companies consider many factors when determining general liability insurance costs.
 Some of these include the type of business you own, the location where you operate, how many employees you have (if any), and your company’s risk exposure.
-Risk exposure is defined as your likelihood of being sued.
+The definition of risk exposure is your likelihood of being sued.
 In general, a company that provides several types of services has a higher level of risk exposure than one that provides just one type of service.

-Get answers to all of your questions about general liability insurance and business owner policies by talking with one of our agents.
+Get answers to your questions about general liability insurance and business owner policies by talking with one of our agents.
+Give UltraCar Insurance a call or click the Get A Quote button today!
 We’ll be glad to discuss all policy and pricing options with you.
-Give us a call or submit a quote request today!